Pros And Cons of Shipping Container Homes

 1. Limited Supply

-The COVID-19 pandemic caused many challenges for manufacturing and shipping sectors all over the world.
-Many factories were shut down and stopped production for long periods of time, which affected the supply of all sorts of goods.
-In addition, many shipping lines were closed or slowed significantly.
-Both of these factors directly affected the ability to produce new shipping containers in China and move them to other countries, like Canada.
+The COVID-19 pandemic caused significant challenges in manufacturing and shipping sectors globally.
+Many factories shut down, halting production for extended periods, affecting the supply of various goods.
+Similarly, shipping lines faced closures or delays, directly impacting new container production in China and distribution to other countries like Canada.

 2. Limited Space